 - When unexpected issues arise, you will have someone there to help

 Do You Need a Separation Agreement Before Divorce in Virginia?

 No, you do not need a separation agreement before you can get a divorce in Virginia.
 Virginia does not recognize legal separation – you are either married or divorced.
 However, you are required to live separate and apart for six months to a year before you can file, depending on which type of divorce you are seeking.

 How Long Does an Uncontested Divorce Take in Virginia?

 In Virginia, once the paperwork has been filed, an uncontested divorce takes about 30-90 days for the divorce to be final.
 This time frame can vary depending on the availability of a judge to sign the divorce decree and the caseload of the court.

 Uncontested divorce offers the opportunity to reduce some of the mess and stress typically associated with a divorce.
 Attorney Mandy Rogers has a good reputation with the courts and other attorneys and has extensive experience guiding clients throughout the divorce process.

 At M. Rogers & Associates, we work hard to provide clients with compassionate legal representation.
 We always treat clients with the care and respect they deserve.
 When you need a divorce attorney to represent you in your uncontested divorce case, call us.

 Are you and your spouse considering divorce?
-Our uncontested divorce attorney in Chesapeake can help you reach a fair agreement.
-Call (757) 828-0195.
+Our uncontested divorce attorney in Franklin can help you reach a fair agreement.
+Call (757) 828-0195 or contact us online.